ydkulks/TheDrip-Backend/Notes.md

 > public methods.
 Private methods impact the internal state or public method
 > outputs, which should be tested instead of the private methods themselves.
 > [🔗](https://dev.to/canro91/this-is-why-we-dont-test-private-methods-28ef?ref=dailydev)

+## 💰 Stripe
+Stripe is a payment gateway to handle payments.

 ## 🌐 Useful links
 - [Spring Initializer](https://start.spring.io)